JureSeselj/discover-the-world/README.md

 ### Solved bugs

++ Modal Close Button

+Modal containers close button not showing on large screen.
+This was solved by adjusting the feedback forms font sizing.

 + Timer

 There was an issue with the countdown timer  - When the user clicks an answer (correct or not) timer did not stop and if the user didn't click the next button, the error container opened showing an explanation about the question that should open only if a wrong answer clicked.